SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQHCO3193-1A.md

 This connector implements the RollCall protocol (serial protocol) for all communication with the device.

-It is a smart-serial single driver, so all the updates are sent by the device asynchronously, which reduces the network load and improves performance.
+It is a smart-serial single connector, so all the updates are sent by the device asynchronously, which reduces the network load and improves performance.

 The version 1.0.0.1 was built for the firmware *4668*.